 • Extreme stress

-Again, environmental influences are a key part of the equation.
+Again, environmental influences are a vital part of the equation.
 The genetic component of alcohol use disorder plays no role in addiction if a person never picks up a drink.
 The best way to reduce the likelihood of developing a problem with alcohol use is to limit exposure to alcohol from the beginning.

 Treatment for Drug and Alcohol Addiction